50+ Alarming Cybersecurity Statistics 2023 Facts and Trends That Users Need To Know

 More than 3 billion passwords and other credentials are compromised or stolen per year whether through data breaches or malware.
 Services like e-banking now need regular password updates.
 Experts suggest that people should have different passwords for each website or app.

-Interesting Facts About Cybersecurity
+Facts About Cyber Security

 This attack affected the multi-factor authentication system of the company.